A Human Resources Department Guide

 The human resource department ensures the workplace is safe and compliant with health and safety regulations.
 By ensuring employees are safe and healthy, you can reduce the number of workplace accidents and injuries, which can save money, improve morale, and improve productivity.

-Here are some of the things your HR department will do:
+Some of the things your HR department may do include:

 • Developing and implementing health and safety policies and procedures